 In fact, the pottery found at Mt.
 Yeroham matches these criteria very well.

 Further Evidence from Yeroham

 Mt.
 Yeroham uniquely passes this series of tests.
 This strongly supports the assertion that Mt.
-Yeroham is, in fact, the Biblical Mt.
+Yeroham is, in fact, the biblical Mt.
 Sinai.
 The specific archaeological remains provide even more convincing evidence that this assertion is correct.

 The Bamah of Moses

 In Exodus 24:4, the Bible records that Moses "arose early in the morning, and built an altar at the foot of the mountain with twelve pillars for the twelve tribes of Israel" (NASB).
-There is a bamah or high place at Yeroham which suits the Biblical account very well.
+There is a bamah or high place at Yeroham which suits the biblical account very well.
 It is located on a spur of Mt.
 Yeroham overlooking the plain.
 All that remains of it today is a rock wall surrounding the crest of the spur, and some cupmarks in the bedrock surface which outcrops within the ring of stones.
 The bamah wall is visible in the background of this photo of Dr. Aardsma at Mt.
 Yeroham.
 The Bamah at Mt.
-Yeroham lends strong support to the indentification of this mountain with the Biblical Mt.
+Yeroham lends strong support to the identification of this mountain with the biblical Mt.
 Sinai.